Who is the Chief Coroner?

 The Chief Coroner, an office created by the Coroners and Justice Act 2009, is head of the coroner system, providing national leadership for coroners in England and Wales.

 The appointment of the Chief Coroner is made by the Lord Chief Justice in consultation with the Lord Chancellor.
-On 18 August 2016 the Lord Chief Justice, after consultation with the Lord Chancellor appointed His Honour Judge Mark Lucraft QC as the next Chief Coroner of England and Wales.
+On 24 December 2020 the Lord Chief Justice, after consultation with the Lord Chancellor, appointed His Honour Judge Thomas Teague QC as the third Chief Coroner of England and Wales, for a three year term.

 For more information read Frequently Asked Questions about the Chief Coroner and the Coroner Service (opens in a new tab)